William B. Evans, Chief of Police

 The Boston College Police Department's Security Division consists of Gate Attendants, Museum and Library Security Officers, Campus Security Officers (CSO), Safety Escort Van Drivers and contract security officers.

-The responsibilities of the Security Division include a friendly presence at one of the seven entry gates to the campus, as well as the staffing of several posts such as residence halls, libraries and other buildings on campus.
+The responsibilities of the Security Division include a friendly presence at specific entry gates to the campus, as well as the staffing of several posts such as residence halls, libraries and other buildings on campus.
 They are also responsible for the assistance of those wishing to park on campus, the deterrence of theft and damage to university and personal property, as well as the safety of students, faculty, staff and visitors to the campus.

 The security officers' contribution to the success of public safety efforts on the campus is without a doubt a very important link in maintaining the existence of a safe, orderly and tranquil environment that will assure all those affiliated with the university the opportunity of achieving their mission.